giovanizanetti/MY-READS-APP/README.md

 - Does the project code handle state management appropriately?
 - Does the code run without errors?
 Is the code free of warnings that resulted from not following the best practices listed in the documentation, such as using key for list items?
 Is the code formatted properly?

-For detailed intructions check out my [Trello board  for this project](https://trello.com/b/qaWIs7Ja/my-reads-app)
+For detailed instructions check out my [Trello board  for this project](https://trello.com/b/qaWIs7Ja/my-reads-app)

 ## Features
-- Search books from exteranl API.
+- Search books from external API.
 - Add books to three different shelves.
 - Change shelf.
 - Empty shelf.